simplex-chat/simplex-chat/docs/guide/README.md

 1. Get a group link either from your contacts or groups, or by finding one online.

 2. Options:

-   - Click or tap on the QR code symbol in the right-hand side of the search bar on the **Chats** screen.
+   - Tap or click on the QR code symbol in the right-hand side of the search bar on the **Chats** screen.
 Scan QR code or paste group link to join.
    - Paste the group link into the searchbar towards the top of the **Chats** screen.
 You'll be prompted to share your current chat profile or an incognito profile.
-   - Click or tap on the group link you received from them and you'll be prompted to share  your current chat profile or an incognito profile with them.
+   - Tap or click on the group link you received from them and you'll be prompted to share  your current chat profile or an incognito profile with them.

 ### Connect with the SimpleX Chat team